qinxuye/CodeCracking/CodeJam/Moist/README.md

 ## Limits

-1 \leqslant T \leqslant 100.
+1 <= T <= 100.
 Each name will consist of only letters and the space character.
 Each name will contain at most 100 characters.
 No name with start or end with a space.
 No name will appear more than once in the same test case.
 Lexicographically, the space character comes first, then come the upper case letters, then the lower case letters.

 ## Small dataset

-1 \leqslant N \leqslant 10.
+1 <= N <= 10.

 ## Large dataset

-1 \leqslant N \leqslant 100.
+1 <= N <= 100.

 ## Sample